We’re celebrating 35,000 downloads of “10 Minutes to Better Patient Communication!”

 So I try to provide information and insight that can open up some possibilities you hadn’t seen before.
 Because half of the research–roughly half of the research that I refer to–is from the education sector and half of it’s from the health sector.
 So I promised I would look a little bit deeper into kinds of the nuts and bolts of the episodes so you can see how to use them, maybe differently in your classes.

 So here’s four ways that you can get the most out of these episodes.
 Now the show is usually a monologue.
 Most of our episodes are just me talking, right?
 But I’m not sitting around thinking about, “oh, what should I talk about?”
 Like I said, I listen!
-And when I talk to people, I listen for the problems and the questions in the issues that relate to communication, that relate to language use, that really to literacy, that relate to Education.
+And when I talk to people, I listen for the problems and the questions in the issues that relate to communication, that relate to language use, that relate to literacy, that relate to Education.
 Then, I dig into them with research and give you something that you can do.
 Last year we started doing interviews.
 And the interviews, believe it or not, are kind of the same as the monologues, in that they’re based in the problems that help professionals face.

 And I’ll let you in on a secret: I always ask the same four questions in any of the interviews.
 They might be worded a little bit differently, but these questions are because this is a series based on addressing problems.
 So I’ll ask the guest: what’s a problem that you’ve run into lately that’s related to health communication, or patient education or health literacy, right?
 What’s the problem?
 How have you been addressing it?
 What have you learned from addressing it in this way?
 And then, do you have anything to say to everybody who’s listening?
 The wording might come out a little bit differently but there’s always the same four questions.
 I’ve mentioned that I had–so that’s one way.
 Like there’s four questions, listen for those four questions in the interview.